symbol/symbol-docs/source/guides/namespace/link-a-namespace-to-a-mosaic.rst

 What's next?
 ************

-Now you can send transactions using the namespace linked to the mosaic instead of defining the complete mosaicId.
+Now you can send transactions using the namespace linked to the mosaic instead of defining the complete MosaicId.

 .. example-code::